MarkGotham/Hauptstimme/README.md

   - Full part names in the format `<transposition where relevant> <instrument> <number>`, e.g., `A Clarinet 2`.
   - Abbreviated names without transposition or period character, e.g., `Cl 2`.
   - String instruments in the singular e.g., `Violin 1` (as in 'the violin 1 part')
+- Stave size.
+Manually set for each work to:
+	- attempt approximate consistency across multi-movement works
+	- use the largest stave size that fits within the page, including the large lyric annotations.

 ## Acknowledgements